-Weighting Fee Earned Performance Evaluation Plan Measure 10.9 100% \$1,600,000 Complete maturation, implementation, and demonstrate execution of a 50-Year Environmental Stewardship Plan (50Y-ESP) that meets the NNSA's requirement for long term environmental stewardship, sustainment, and viability.
-Build on the FY11 foundation to complete a long-term stewardship and action plan that is the primary document and process for managing the Los Alamos National Laboratory's environmental resources, that demonstrates full management and long term stewardship to include the following: Demonstrate the engagement of management organizations Utilize as the primary tool for management organizations Institutionality reducing off-site risk and maintaining contaminants within lab property Protecting the resources such as water supply, air, biota, cultural resources, etc 1 identifying and resolving regulatory compliance issues 1 integrating with DOE Orders and regulatory requirements to include long term stewardship resolventy and sustaining a restored environment through a pursuit of environmental excellence Demonstrate long-term proactive environmental stewardship through effective use of the 50Y-ESP and Public Communication tools by: Executing a public education program using the 50Y-ESP and it's 80% COR Analyisis (a) Performance expectations were largely met; late FY12 submission and approval of the Plan prevented full maturation, implementation and communication to all external stakeholders; (b) Significant improvements to the original Plan submitted in 2011 but further development and refinement as the Plan is fully implemented in FY 2013; and (c) Development of the Plan has meaningfully contributed to more comprehensive evaluation of the long term environmental state of the Laboratory and resulted in the development of an impressive decision support tool and interactive communication website.
+Total Available Fee: \$2,000,000 Weighting Fee Earned Performance Evaluation Plan Measure 10.9 100% \$1,600,000 Complete maturation, implementation, and demonstrate execution of a 50-Year Environmental Stewardship Plan (50Y-ESP) that meets the NNSA's requirement for long term environmental stewardship, sustainment, and viability.
+Build on the FY11 foundation to complete a long-term stewardship and action plan that is the primary document and process for managing the Los Alamos National Laboratory's environmental resources, that demonstrates full management and long term stewardship to include the following: Demonstrate the engagement of management organizations Utilize as the primary tool for management of environmental resources and contamination issues Include identification of the environmental risks, monitoring systems, and trigger points, defense in depth; from current and legacy hazards for the range of environmental media with focused attention on: monitoring contaminants from LANL with an objective of continually reducing off-site risk and maintaining contaminants within lab property rotecting the resources such as water supply, air, biota, cultural resources, etc identifying and resolving regulatory compliance issues integrating with DOE Orders and regulatory requirements to include long term stewardship achieving and sustaining a restored environment through a pursuit of environmental excellence Demonstrate long-term proactive environmental stewardship through effective use of the 50Y-ESP and Public Communication tools by: Executing a public education program using the 50Y-ESP and it's tools, Being oriented to protecting employees, the public, neighboring Federal or Tribal entities, Making it geographically oriented and presented in a fashion that a member of the public can understand Institutionalize the plan and demonstrate its viability to manage the Site's environmental resources over multiple years Performance expectations include the following: Provide a milestone driven schedule including protocols for periodic revision and refinement Make website and data publically accessible.
+Implem 80% COR Analyisis (a) Performance expectations were largely met; late FY12 submission and approval of the Plan prevented full maturation, implementation and communication to all external stakeholders; (b) Significant improvements to the original Plan submitted in 2011 but further development and refinement as the Plan is fully implemented in FY 2013; and (c) Development of the Plan has meaningfully contributed to more comprehensive evaluation of the long term environmental state of the Laboratory and resulted in the development of an impressive decision support tool and interactive communication website.